-6. ACQUISITIONS
+7. ACQUISITIONS

-On April 29, 2011, we completed the formation of a second joint venture with Carrier Corporation ("Carrier") to distribute Carrier, Bryant and Payne branded residential, light-commercial and applied-commercial HVAC products and related parts and supplies in the northeast United States.
+On April 29, 2011, we completed the formation of a second joint venture with Carrier to distribute Carrier, Bryant and Payne branded residential, light-commercial and applied-commercial HVAC products and related parts and supplies in the northeast United States.
 Carrier contributed 28 of its company-operated northeastern locations to the newly formed joint venture, Carrier Enterprise Northeast, LLC ("Carrier Enterprise Northeast"), and we contributed 14 of our northeast locations.
 We purchased a 60% controlling interest in the joint venture for a fair value of \$49,229.
 Total consideration paid by us for our 60% controlling interest in Carrier Enterprise Northeast was composed of cash consideration of \$35,700 and our contribution of 14 northeastern locations valued at \$14,769.
-The final purchase price is subject to net working capital adjustments of approximately \$1,240 pursuant to the Purchase and Contribution Agreement, dated March 18, 2011, and is included in accounts receivable in the condensed consolidated balance sheet.
+The final purchase price was subject to \$1,240 of net working capital adjustments pursuant to the related purchase and contribution agreement.

-Based on our preliminary valuation, the purchase price is anticipated to result in the recognition of \$32,957 in goodwill and intangibles.
+The purchase price resulted in the recognition of \$32,957 in goodwill and intangibles.
 The fair value of the identified intangible assets was \$20,600 and consisted of \$13,400 in trade names and distribution rights and \$7,200 in customer relationships to be amortized over a 12 year period.
 The tax basis of the acquired goodwill recognized will be deductible for income tax purposes over 15 years.

-The preliminary purchase price allocation is based upon a purchase price of \$49,229, which represents the fair value of our 60% controlling interest in Carrier Enterprise Northeast.
+The purchase price allocation is based upon a purchase price of \$49,229, which represents the fair value of our 60% controlling interest in Carrier Enterprise Northeast.
 The table below presents the allocation of the total consideration to tangible and intangible assets acquired, liabilities assumed and the noncontrolling interest from the acquisition of our 60% controlling interest in Carrier Enterprise Northeast based on the respective fair values as of April 29, 2011:

 Cash \$ 5

-Accounts receivable 24,300
+Accounts receivable 2 24,300

-Inventories 39,003
+Inventories 3 39,003

 Other current assets 773

 Property and equipment 4,402

-Goodwill 12,357
+Goodwill 1 12,357

-Intangibles 20,600
+Intangibles 2 20,600

 Other assets 202

-Accounts payable ((17,474)
+Accounts payable (1 17,474)

-Accrued expenses (5,420)
+Accrued expenses ( (5,420)

-Noncontrolling interest ((29,519)
+Noncontrolling interest (2 29,519)

-Total preliminary purchase price \$ 49,229
+Total purchase price \$ 4 19,229

 The fair value of the noncontrolling interest was determined by applying a pro-rata value of the total invested capital adjusted for a discount for lack of control that market participants would consider when estimating the fair value of the noncontrolling interest.
-As a result of our contribution of 14 locations to the joint venture, \$7,708 representing 40% of the carrying value of the contributed locations was attributed to the noncontrolling interest and \$7,061, representing 40% of the difference between the fair value and carrying value of the contributed locations, was recognized as an increase to paid-in capital.
+As a result of our contribution of 14 locations to the joint venture, \$7,708 representing 40% of the carrying value of the contributed locations was attributed to the noncontrolling interest and \$7,061 representing 40% of the difference between the fair value and carrying value of the contributed locations, was recognized as an increase to paid-in capital.